sparsity-xyz/sparsity-demo/fibonacci-js-sui/README.md

 I[2025-04-22|08:10:27.694] Settlement sent succeed
 ```

 It indicates that the settlement was successful.
-Then, retrieve the result by running:
+Then, retrieve the result (expected to be `832040`) by running:

 ```bash
 make session-result